yabesh/devopsmw-express-hello/README-AWS-CodeCommit.md

 ### Tie Source Code to the Pipeline ###

 This is the step where you tell CodePipeline where to get the application source code from.
-In our case, we need to specify GitHub as the provider.
-The wizard is pretty good at getting the pipeline authenticated with GitHub, so begin by clicking the "Connect to GitHub" button.
+If you forked the repo to your own GitHub account, you will specify GitHub as the provider.
+The wizard is pretty good at getting the pipeline authenticated with GitHub, but that's outside the scope of this demo.
+Since we already went through the trouble of setting up CodeCommit, we'll use that instead.

-  1. After clicking the "Connect to GitHub" button, a new window will pop open
-     1. You should still be logged in / authorized, so all that's left is to confirm permissions being granted by GitHub to AWS Code Pipeline
-     2. Approve by clicking "Authorize aws-codesuite"
-     3. You should be returned back to the pipeline setup page
+  1. Select "AWS CodeCommit" for the Source provider
-  2. Select the repository you forked at the beginning of this demo
+  2. Select your repo that you created at the beginning of this demo
   3. Select the "master" branch
-  4. Leave the "GitHub webhooks" option selected
+  4. Leave "detection options" set at "Amazon CloudWatch Events"; this acts like webhooks that triggers the pipeline whenever a code commit happens
   5. Click "Next"

 ### Build Stage ###